 Specific harvesting and heating technology: Normal wood chip boilers are not always optimal.
 The very low bulk density (weight per cubic meter) makes transport and storage somewhat more elaborate than with wood chips.

-Long-term commitment: Planting Miscanthus means a long-term commitment.
-The area is occupied for 25 years – this must fit the farm's strategy.
+Long-term commitment: Those who plant Miscanthus commit long-term.
+The area is occupied for 25 years — this must fit the farm's strategy.

-Invasiveness question: Miscanthus x giganteus is sterile (it does not produce viable seeds) and therefore does not spread uncontrollably.
+Invasiveness question: Miscanthus x giganteus is sterile (it produces no viable seeds) and therefore does not spread uncontrollably.
 This distinguishes it from some other Miscanthus species and makes it ecologically harmless.

 Miscanthus and Foliar Fertilization — Our Own Observation

-We started a field trial – with Grünkraft Calcium and AM+PLUS Microorganisms, applied by drone, on a Miscanthus field in Lower Austria.
+We started a field trial — with Grünkraft Calcium and AM+PLUS Microorganisms, applied by drone, on a Miscanthus area in Lower Austria.

-The field was chosen deliberately by the Miscanthus pioneer.
-It is located on a slope – and that is the decisive advantage.
-We can observe it empirically (through direct observation without complex measurement technology) very well.
-And due to the hillside location, there are two different soil zones: Below on the plain, a loose, lighter soil.
-Further up, the soil becomes more clayey.
-And at the top, near the highway, it's already a quite heavy, dense soil.
+The Miscanthus pioneer deliberately chose the field.
+It is located on a slope — and that is the decisive advantage.
+We can observe it empirically (through direct observation without elaborate measuring technology) very well.
+And due to the slope, there are two different soil zones: At the bottom on the plain, loose, lighter soil.
+Further up, the soil becomes clayier.
+And at the top near the highway, already quite heavy, dense soil.

-This gives us something valuable: We see the effect of foliar fertilizer and microorganisms on two different initial conditions simultaneously.
-How does Miscanthus react on poor soil?
+This gives us something valuable: We see the effect of the foliar fertilizer and microorganisms on two different initial conditions simultaneously.
+How does Miscanthus react on lean soil?
 How on richer soil?
 We can compare this directly.

-The result was visible to the naked eye.
+The result was visibly apparent.
 The treated Miscanthus was significantly larger than the untreated.
-On a field that promises no great surprises – because Miscanthus is known for needing hardly any external inputs – the difference was clearly recognizable.
+In a field that actually promises no great surprises — because Miscanthus is known for needing hardly any external inputs — the difference was clearly recognizable.

 Why does Miscanthus react so strongly?
 The answer lies in its physiology.
 As a C4 plant, Miscanthus uses CO₂ particularly efficiently.
-When it is supplied directly with additional CO₂ via foliar fertilization – exactly what Grünkraft Calcium provides – it immediately has more raw material for its already very efficient photosynthesis machine.
-The effect may therefore even be stronger than with normal C3 plants.
+When supplied with additional CO₂ directly via foliar fertilization — exactly what Grünkraft Calcium provides — it immediately has more raw material for its already very efficient photosynthetic machinery.
+The effect may therefore even be stronger than in normal C3 plants.

 This is not a documented study.
-It is the direct observation of a befriended Miscanthus pioneer and us, who looked closely.
+It is the direct observation of a friendly Miscanthus pioneer and us, who are looking closely.
 Dr. Peter Ost also visited the field afterwards and explained why this is logical.
-And rejoiced with us.
+And he was pleased.

-Research and Outlook – Where is the Journey Heading?
+Research and Outlook — Where is the Journey Going?

 Miscanthus is the subject of intensive European research.
-The EU project MISCOMAR+ investigates Miscanthus on recultivation areas – i.e., on soils that have been degraded by mining or other intensive use.
+The EU project MISCOMAR+ investigates Miscanthus on recultivation areas — i.e., on soils degraded by mining or other intensive use.
 The results are promising.

 New varieties are being developed that are better adapted to different climate zones.
-Processing technology is improving – better pelletization, better adapted heating boilers, new uses as building and insulation material.
+Processing technology is improving — better pelleting, better adapted boilers, new uses as building and insulation material.

-For farmers who wonder how they can manage their land meaningfully and sustainably in the long term – and thereby achieve a stable income – Miscanthus is an answer that is worth taking seriously.
+For farmers wondering how they can manage their land meaningfully and sustainably in the long term — and generate a stable income — Miscanthus is an answer worth taking seriously.

-What foliar fertilization with Grünkraft Calcium means for plant growth and photosynthesis – in the photosynthesis article.Why soil health and humus buildup are crucial for the agriculture of the future – in the article on minerals and degraded soils.
+What foliar fertilization with Grünkraft Calcium means for plant growth and photosynthesis — in the Photosynthesis article.Why soil health and humus buildup are crucial for the agriculture of the future — in the article on minerals and damaged soils.

 All products for agriculture in our Agriculture Collection.